sxluong/cse15l-lab-reports/LabReport3.md

         Library and Performing Arts Center (Tel.
 702/256-5111) features an art Nevada Arts Council (Tel.
 702/486-3700).
 `

-For this command, it compiles all the lines that don't have the string "the".
+Analysis: For this command, it compiles all the lines that don't have the string "the".
 I made sure to pick a common word.
 Otherwise, this would be very large.
 I also focused on what text file to search the string.

 input: `grep -v "the" IntroIbiza.txt`